Xercoy/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

  show: true
 ---

-As you’re probably aware, SendGrid is great at sending your email, but SendGrid can also help you process email using the Inbound Parse Webhook.
-The Inbound Parse Webhook processes all incoming email for a domain or subdomain, parses the contents and attachments then POSTs multipart/form-data to a URL that you choose.
+Not only is SendGrid great at sending email, but it can also handle received email too.
+Using the Inbound Parse Webhook, all incoming email for a domain or subdomain can be processed, including contents and attachments.
+The webhook can then POST multipart/form-data to any desired URL.

 <call-out>